More on Ireland’s Church of St. Kilcatherine

 The heavy rains of the night before had turned the steep hillsides into sheets of running water, making any ascent extremely difficult.
 After falling several times, I had no choice but to descend and take the coastal road instead.
 After all, I was alone in a remote location and if I twisted an ankle it might take days to be found.

 The coastal road came at a cost, however, doubling my distance to Eyeries to about 17 miles.
-That is long hike, my friends, in the rain.
+That is a long hike, my friends, in the rain with a pack.
 Still it proved to be an enjoyable journey.

 The graveyard is home to an amazing collection of crosses, whose varied designs speak to passage of time and culture.
 To learn more about these crosses visit this earlier post.